Hilbert's Sixth Problem & the Cost of Infinite Information

 What This Reframes

-The finite-information perspective clarifies several phenomena that otherwise appear mysterious.
+The finite-information perspective clarifies phenomena that otherwise require ad hoc explanation.

-Emergence in complex systems—the appearance of collective behavior irreducible to component dynamics—follows similar logic.
-When a system’s full microscopic description requires more information than the substrate can maintain, coarse-grained variables become the operationally meaningful ones.
-Emergence is what happens when you average over resolutions the computational substrate cannot support.
+Emergence in complex systems—the appearance of collective behavior irreducible to component dynamics—follows related logic.
+When a system’s full microscopic description requires more information than can be maintained at the organizational overhead the system can afford (the maintenance fraction from the monograph’s framework), coarse-grained variables become the operationally meaningful description.
+This connects to the complexity ladder: each organizational scale operates at characteristic , and the transition between scales occurs when microscopic tracking becomes informationally unsustainable, forcing emergence of coarse-grained descriptions at the next level.

 The finite-information bound constrains what models are possible without selecting among them uniquely.
-The Planck-scale voxel lattice represents one way to satisfy the constraint; other discrete structures might satisfy it equally well.
-What follows from the constraint is that some discretization at some scale must exist, since continuous fields with infinite precision at infinite points would require infinite information.
-The specific lattice geometry remains underdetermined by the information bound alone.
+What follows from the bound is that some discretization at some scale must exist, since continuous fields with infinite precision at infinite points would require infinite information.
+The specific discrete structure—its geometry, topology, and dynamics—remains underdetermined by the information bound alone.

 Similarly, explaining why a cutoff must exist differs from deriving quantum mechanics.
 The information-theoretic argument establishes that infinite modes cannot be processed, which motivates the quantum but does not determine its form.
-Why the cutoff takes the specific shape of Planck’s constant, why Bose-Einstein and Fermi-Dirac statistics govern particles, why the Born rule assigns probabilities as it does—these remain beyond what computational-capacity arguments alone can reach.
-The measurement problem and interpretational disputes about quantum probability persist orthogonally to questions of information capacity.
+Why the cutoff takes the specific shape of Planck’s constant, why Bose-Einstein and Fermi-Dirac statistics govern particles, why the Born rule assigns probabilities as it does—these remain beyond what information-capacity arguments alone can reach.
+The measurement problem and interpretational disputes about quantum probability persist independently.

 Footnotes